Lumenaut-Network/tools/manager/README.md

 git version 2.14.2
 ```
 ## Cloning the repository
-Move to a folder where you would like to contain the tools and run `git clone https://github.com/Lumenaut-Network/tools.git lumeanuttools`,
+Move to a folder where you would like to contain the tools and run `git clone https://github.com/Lumenaut-Network/tools.git lumenauttools`,
 where `lumenauttools` is the destination folder (it will be created for you).
 You now have the latest version of the source
 code.